BREAKING: Drivers hospitalised after Dawson Hwy crash

 Queensland Fire and Emergency Services received a call at 1.15pm regarding the incident.

-At least one of the drivers involved had to be helped from their vehicle, which occurred around 1.25pm.
+At least one of the drivers involved had to be extricated from their vehicle, which occurred around 1.25pm.

-A Queensland Ambulance Service spokesperson said the drivers involved were called in as a male in his 30s and a female in her 40s, though this information is yet to be confirmed by paramedics.
+A QAS spokesperson said the drivers involved were called in as a male in his 30s and a female in her 40s, though this information is yet to be confirmed by paramedics.

-The male driver was experiencing chest pains, though paramedics believe this could have been a result of the impact with his seatbelt, while the female driver was transported to hospital with musculoskeletal pain after originally being assessed for shock.
+The male driver was reportedly experiencing chest pains, though paramedics believe this could have been a result of the impact with his seatbelt, while the female driver is being transported to hospital with musculoskeletal pain.

 Both drivers are in a stable condition.